How To Use an Amazon Fire TV Stick Without the Remote

 When your replacement remote arrives you will need to pair it with your Fire TV in order for them to work properly.
 Here’s how to do it.

-- Remove the Fire TV Stick from power for 20-30 seconds.
+- Unplug the power supply to your Fire TV Stick for 20-30 seconds.

 - Connect the Fire TV Stick again, turn on the TV and wait for it to boot.